 The Daily Mail has now reported another list of bizarre NIH spending:

 I’ve always felt the biggest problem with condoms is that they’re not in the shape of a swan.
-They’re just too easy to use; stopping to remove the condom from its package, and apply it without losing the ‘moment’ is just too simple; why not also have to fold it into shape of dragon.
+They’re just too easy to use; stopping to remove the condom from its package and apply it without losing the ‘moment’ is just too simple; why not also have to fold it into the shape of a dragon.

-$939,000 dollars to determine that male fruit flies prefer younger female fruit flies.
+$939,000 to determine that male fruit flies prefer younger female fruit flies.

-When you have a 24 hour lifespan, that midlife crisis hits you fast and hits you hard.
-It’s about noon, you’re flying around a waste basket containing discarded apple cores, when it hits you: my life is half over and I haven’t even had lunch yet.
+When you have a 24-hour lifespan, that midlife crisis hits you fast and hits you hard.
+It’s about noon, and you’re flying around a wastebasket containing a discarded apple core when the realization strikes: my life is half over, and I haven’t even had lunch yet.